 re/membering.

-justice/joy/healing is an interdependent politic and praxis that can only exist in tandem and that is necessary for the deep work of liberation. our praxis adapts aspects of Healing Justice and Endarkened Storywork (Toliver, 2022) frameworks.
+justice/joy/healing is an interdependent politic and praxis that can only exist in tandem and that is necessary for the deep work of liberation.

 for many of us Blackwomen, the mind/body/spirit has been indoctrinated to chronically endure. we've been conditioned to hold our breath, wrinkle our foreheads, tighten our shoulders, curl our toes, pull inward and remain on guard, at all times. thus, our healing has required the work of re/membering and re/learning how to not drown in the ocean and how to breathe while swimming — practices that are grounded in Black feminist theory and epistemology. for many Blackwomen, healing and resistance are codependent, and THP praxis involves collective healing through the arts while practicing presence. presence referring to the radical act of being as conceptualized by Audre Lorde. we engage with communities of Blackwomen in public memory work through storytelling and testimony.